FreeRTOS/Lab-Project-ota-example-for-AWS-IoT-Core/README.md

 1. **Simple OTA Orchestrator**: It is a simple orchestrator which checks IoT Core for an existing OTA Job, download its associated file, output the file over the command line, and report success back to IoT Core.
-2. **OTA Agent Orchestrator**: The OTA agent orchestrator operates by managing a state machine that tracks the current status of the download process.
+2. **OTA Agent Orchestrator**: This orchestrator is designed to mimic the OTA agent found in the old OTA repository.
+The OTA agent orchestrator operates by managing a state machine that tracks the current status of the download process.
 The state machine is influenced by receiving events that are sourced by either internal calls or the main application.
 The OTA agent requires a loop to be running to receive and process these incoming events before it can start.